What Is Chinese Overtime?

 If requirements 1 through 4 have been satisfied, your employer is allowed to pay you the “Chinese overtime” wage of one-half your regular rate for extra hours.

-But again, this lower overtime wage can quickly become unlawful, depending on how many hours you actually worked in a week.
+But again, this lower overtime wage can quickly become unlawful, depending on the number of hours you actually worked in a week.
 Let’s look at two different weeks that Miguel worked and see how his situation changes:

-Miguel is a nonexempt employee, which means he’s entitled to overtime wages.
+Miguel is a nonexempt employee, which means he’s entitled to receive payment for the overtime hours.
 As we’ve seen, he works a valid fluctuating workweek.
 One week, he works 43 hours.

 Now let’s find out what happens when Miguel works even more:

-Miguel works 46 hours in a week.
-Calculating his regular rate, we have $320 divided by 46, or $6.95 per hour.
+Miguel works 46 hours in a single week.
+Calculating his regular per hour rate, we have $320 divided by 46, or $6.95 per hour.
 That’s lower than the FLSA minimum wage of $7.25, and his employer can’t legally pay him “half-time” for those 6 extra hours.

 Instead, Miguel’s employer has to pay him overtime at the normal FLSA rate: “time-and-a-half.”